On compactifications of the SL(2,C) character varieties of punctured surfaces: Introduction

 \subsection{Compactifications obtained from $\ov\SL(2,\C)$}

+A different approach to constructing a compactification of $\cR_{g,n}$ or $\cR_{g,n,\mft}$ is by replacing $G=\SL(2,\C)$ with a projective variety $\ov{G}=\ov\SL(2,\C)$ in (\ref{GIT-cR_e}).
+This is the method considered in \cite{K} (for $g=0$) and \cite{BLR}.
+In the second half of the paper, we exploit and streamline Komyo's compactification method in \cite{K}, and address a question in \cite{S} by constructing uniform relative compactifications over the base space $\C^n$ that sit in a flat fiber bundle with explicit monodromy maps.\\

-In \cite{K}, a natural compactification $\ov\SL(2,\C)$ of $\tn{SL}(2,\C)$ (a quadratic threefold) is used to construct a compactification of $\cR_n$ or any slice of that.
+More explicitly, in \cite{K}, a natural compactification $\ov\SL(2,\C)$ of $\tn{SL}(2,\C)$ (a quadratic threefold) is used to construct a compactification of $\cR_n$ or a single fiber of that.
 In Section~\ref{Kcomp-sec}, we revisit his construction and answer the following question raised in \cite[Sec.~1.3]{S} (attributed to Deligne).

-\begin{question} What can be said as $\mft$ varies? e.g., can the compactification be done uniformly in $\mf{t}$ to obtain a relative compactification (\ref{pinbar_e}) of the family (\ref{pin_e}) and what can be said about the mondromy? \end{question}
+\begin{question} What can be said as $\mft$ varies? e.g., can the compactification be done uniformly in $\mf{t}$ to obtain a relative compactification (\ref{pinbar_e}) of the family (\ref{pin_e}) and what can be said about the monodromy? \end{question}